 The vision of the CRF members’ beef research program is to improve the feed efficiency and economics of beef production via research-based feeding programs.
-Since CRF’s first beef trial in 1960 the members have conducted several hundred large scale trials to develop marketable products which increase feed sales and enhance the ability of beef producers to compete in the food arena.
+Since CRF’s first beef trial in 1960 the members have conducted 320 large scale trials to develop marketable products which increase feed sales and enhance the ability of beef producers to compete in the food arena.
+CRF members apply our research to 900,000 metric tons of beef feeds each year.
 Together, the CRF members have created a successful beef research program with many highlights such as:

 - Complex supplements for growing and finishing cattle that support markedly better daily gain and feed efficiency than the conventional programs, resulting in more profit opportunity for the beef producer.

 CRF utilizes universities and private research facilities in the beef research program.
 Facilities and research capabilities are evaluated by our Research Managers and the CRF Beef Research Team to determine whom will best assist CRF in meeting the research requirements for each specific project.

 The CRF members have identified four specific areas of beef production & management that would be advantageous to conduct research in…..

 - Cow / Calf: Develop programs to increase the pounds of beef weaned per exposed cow and reduce feed input costs.